 Many environmental issues with planetary-scale implications are changing the way the earth system works.
 This course will explore some of these issues, including the causes, effects, and health implications of global environmental change caused by global warming, loss of the ozone layer, aerosols, toxic greenhouse gases, overpopulation, genetics-environment interactions, changes to the hydrological cycle, and the use of chemicals to improve food production.
-Closed to students majoring in earth sciences or environmental sciences.
+Cannot be used as a science credit by students majoring in earth sciences or environmental sciences.
 Three credits.